Arcadia-Science/ProteinCartography/README.md

-# gene-family-cartography
+# ProteinCartography
-embedding proteins into feature spaces for computational exploration
+The ProteinCartography pipeline searches sequence and structure databases for matches to input proteins and builds maps of protein space for the purposes of discovery and exploration.

 ---
 ## Purpose